TooTallNate/NodObjC/README.md

  * [RubyCocoa][]
  * [And the others...][others]

-So you can write Objective-C based applications entirely with Node and JavaScript!
-Eventually even iOS native apps as well!
+So you can write entire Cocoa or iOS GUI applications entirely in NodeJS JavaScript!
+Applications are interpreted at runtime through the V8 engine, rather than compiled to a machine exectuable.
+This has the advantage of being able to tweak code without having to recompile; excellent for rapid prototyping and development, or for those GUI applications where absolute speed is not a requirement (i.e. _most_).
 So what are you waiting for?
 Get to coding!

-**Note:** This lib is still very much under development.
-It is not ready for primetime quite yet.
-Watch this project to follow the updates!

 Installation